AnirudhRahul/open-reddit/README.md

-# PPRS
+# PPRS: The Public Python Reddit Scraper
-PPRS is the Public Python Reddit Scraper, which aims to be a lightweight library used to access publicly available info on reddit.
+PPRS aims to be a lightweight library used to access publicly available info on reddit.

 Currently this package supports scraping:
 * Subreddit Information